JillCakmak/Cakmak/_posts/2021-09-27-apples-typological-mystery.md

 ---
 **Have you realized that the brand Apple does not use any extra typography within its design?
 Do you know what their typography is, next to their famous apple icon?
 Let’s let Typologically find out.**

 **Apple, nowadays, is a very popular wide-ranging brand.
-In the past the company struggled with ups and downs; however, the Logo and its typography stand out.
+In the past the company struggled with ups and downs; however, the logo and its typography stand out.
 But what do we know about the apple logo?
 And why do we not see its typography in the first place?**

 ## Logo History

-Its companies first logo wasn’t the apple itself.
+The company's first logo wasn’t the apple itself.
 It was *Newton* under the famous apple tree.
-Who of you did his physics homework and knows what *Newton’s* discovery was?
+Which of you did your physics homework and knows what *Newton’s* discovery was?

 Indeed–the law of gravity.